owent/docker-setup/setup-router/appflowy/README.md

   GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA auth TO appflowydb;
   GRANT ALL PRIVILEGES ON ALL PROCEDURES IN SCHEMA auth TO appflowydb;
   GRANT ALL PRIVILEGES ON ALL ROUTINES IN SCHEMA auth TO appflowydb;
+  GRANT ALL PRIVILEGES ON DATABASE appflowy_data TO supabase_auth_admin;
   GRANT ALL PRIVILEGES ON SCHEMA auth TO supabase_auth_admin;
-  GRANT ALL PRIVILEGES ON SCHEMA public TO supabase_auth_admin;
-  GRANT ALL PRIVILEGES ON DATABASE appflowy_data TO supabase_auth_admin;
   GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA auth TO supabase_auth_admin;
   GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA auth TO supabase_auth_admin;
   GRANT ALL PRIVILEGES ON ALL PROCEDURES IN SCHEMA auth TO supabase_auth_admin;
   GRANT ALL PRIVILEGES ON ALL ROUTINES IN SCHEMA auth TO supabase_auth_admin;
+  GRANT ALL PRIVILEGES ON SCHEMA public TO supabase_auth_admin;
+  GRANT ALL PRIVILEGES ON ALL FUNCTIONS IN SCHEMA public TO supabase_auth_admin;
+  GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO supabase_auth_admin;
+  GRANT ALL PRIVILEGES ON ALL PROCEDURES IN SCHEMA public TO supabase_auth_admin;
+  GRANT ALL PRIVILEGES ON ALL ROUTINES IN SCHEMA public TO supabase_auth_admin;
 EOSQL
 ```